andre-ye/andre-ye.github.io/english/spring/reading-notes/machinehood/machinehood.md

 <br>

 ### Chapter 21
-- The Panopticon; surveillance as discipline.
+- The Panopticon; surveillance as a discipline.
 - Globalized culture; warring nations and nationality.

 <br>